-Everest has few local names as “Sagarmatha” in Nepali, “Chomolungma” in Sherpa, and Tibetan language both means great Mother.
+Everest has a few local names such as “Sagarmatha” in Nepali, “Chomolungma” in Sherpa, and Tibetan language both mean great Mother.
 Mt.
-Everest at 8,848 m / 29,028 ft, (some has claimed with the latest measurement as 8,850 m / 29,035 ft) straddles the border between Nepal and Tibet, Nepal side known as South Col and North Col from Tibet side.
+Everest at 8,848 m / 29,028 ft, (some have claimed with the latest measurement as 8,850 m / 29,035 ft) straddles the border between Nepal and Tibet, Nepal side known as South Col and North Col from the Tibet side.

 First Time Everest Summit

 First climbed to the summit by Tenzing-Hillary on May 29th, 1953 AD since then Everest region has been widely popularized with the flow of trekkers, explorers, mountaineers, and expeditions to Mt.
 Everest and other areas of Khumbu for adventure and in search of mystical Yeti.

 Everest Trekking is located within Sagarmatha National Park with an area of 1,148 SQ.
 KMS has located North-East of Kathmandu in the Khumbu region of Nepal.
 This park includes the highest world mountain Mt.
 Sagarmatha (Everest), and several other well-known peaks such as Lhotse, Nuptse, Cho Oyo, Pumori, Ama-Dablam, Thermasarkhu, Kwangde, Khangtiaga, and Gyachung Kang.
 The park was added to the list of World Heritage Sites in 1979.

 Flora and Fauna in Everest Trekking

 Besides high mountains, the Everest area is lined with a lovely forest of fir, juniper, birch, and rhododendron woods, scrub, and alpine plant communities, full bloom of rhododendrons occurs during spring (April and May) although another flora is most colorful during the monsoon season (June to August).